 Since 2009, he has been an adjunct instructor in the graduate Science, Health and Environmental Reporting Program at the Arthur L. Carter Journalism Institute of New York University.
 He is a member of the faculty of the Banff Science Communication program at the Banff Arts Centre in Alberta, Canada.
 He has also taught at educational workshops organized by COMPASS, Canada’s Centre for Commercialization of Regenerative Medicine, the Rockefeller University and other organizations to help scientists and other specialists communicate better with the public.

 In 2000 Rennie was the recipient of the Sagan Award for Public Understanding of Science, bestowed by the Council of Scientific Society Presidents.
 In Sept.
 2003 the Potomac Institute for Policy Studies honored him with its Navigator Award for distinguished service in support of national science and technology policy.

-Rennie is currently co-chair of the Committee on Digital Innovation within the Professional/Scholarly Publishing (PSP) division of the Association of American Publishers (AAP).
+Rennie was co-chair of the Committee on Digital Innovation within the Professional/Scholarly Publishing (PSP) division of the Association of American Publishers (AAP).
 He also serves on the board of directors for The Story Collider and on the board of managers for the Vanderbilt Branch of the YMCA in New York City.